navanchauhan/navanchauhan.github.io/Content/posts/2020-03-03-Playing-With-Android-TV.md

 * Go To Settings
 * About
-* Continously click on the "Build" option until it says "You are a Developer"
+* Continuously click on the "Build" option until it says "You are a Developer"

 ## Enable-ADB

 * Go to Settings
 * Go to Developer Options
-* Scroll untill you find ADB Debugging and enable that option
+* Scroll until you find ADB Debugging and enable that option

 ## Connect-ADB